elibroftw/blog.elijahlopez.ca/content/posts/how-often-should-you-update-dependencies.md

 tags:
   - programming
   - opinion
+summary: "Argues for weekly dependency updates and outlines an iterative process for updating crucial feature dependencies, including reading changelogs, fixing bugs, and testing."
 ---

 Every time you start working on a project, you should update your dependencies (weekly).